RemiPelloux/Sniper/docs/custom_tools.md

 ## Tool Configuration Format

+Each tool YAML file should contain a single tool definition.
 Here's an example of a tool configuration:

 ```yaml
 mytool: